MicrosoftDocs/visualstudio-docs/docs/code-quality/analyzers-faq.md

 **Q**: Should I configure my analyzers using a rule set or an .editorconfig file?

 **A**: Rule sets and .editorconfig files are mutually exclusive ways to configure analyzers.
 They can coexist.
 [Rule sets](analyzer-rule-sets.md) let you enable and disable rules and set their severity.
+EditorConfig files offer other ways to configure rules.
 For FxCop analyzers, .editorconfig files let you [define which types of code to analyze](fxcop-analyzer-options.md).
 For the analyzers that are built into Visual Studio, .editorconfig files let you [define the preferred code styles](../ide/editorconfig-code-style-settings-reference.md) for a codebase.

 In addition to rule sets and .editorconfig files, some third-party analyzers are configured through the use of text files marked as [additional files](../ide/build-actions.md#build-action-values) for the C# and VB compilers.

+> [!NOTE]
+> EditorConfig files cannot be used to configure static code analysis rules, whereas rule sets can.

 ## Analyzers in CI builds

-**Q**: Do analyzers work in continuous integration(CI) builds?
+**Q**: Do analyzers work in continuous integration (CI) builds?

 **A**: Yes.
-For analyzers that are installed from a NuGet package, their rules are [enforced at build time](roslyn-analyzers-overview.md#build-errors), including CI builds.
-Currently, the code analyzers that are built into Visual Studio are not available as a NuGet package, however, and so these rules are not enforceable in a CI build.
+For analyzers that are installed from a NuGet package, those rules are [enforced at build time](roslyn-analyzers-overview.md#build-errors), including during a CI build.
 Analyzers used in CI builds respect rule configuration from both [rule sets](analyzer-rule-sets.md) and [.editorconfig files](configure-fxcop-analyzers.md).
+Currently, the code analyzers that are built into Visual Studio are not available as a NuGet package, and so these rules are not enforceable in a CI build.

 ## IDE analyzers versus StyleCop

 **Q**: What's the difference between the Visual Studio IDE code analyzers and StyleCop analyzers?

 **A**: The Visual Studio IDE includes built-in analyzers that look for both code style and quality issues.
 These rules help you use new language features as they're introduced and improve the maintainability of your code.
 IDE analyzers are updated with each Visual Studio release.
-[StyleCop analyzers](https://github.com/DotNetAnalyzers/StyleCopAnalyzers) are third-party analyzers installed as a NuGet package that look for style issues in your code.
-Most of the rules are ported from the older StyleCop tool.
+[StyleCop analyzers](https://github.com/DotNetAnalyzers/StyleCopAnalyzers) are third-party analyzers installed as a NuGet package that check for style consistency in your code.
 In general, StyleCop rules let you set personal preferences for a code base without recommending one style over another.

 ## Analyzers versus static code analysis